Shannon-Watts/fake_news_ML/README.md

 [ADD IN CM (SHOLA)]

+Also we thought that the data was potentially overfiiting to the training data.
+Further steps to combat this would be .....
+[RESEARCH]

 # Analysis
 We tested our NLP model on completely new unseen data.
 We chose fake news text and true news text and ran it through our model.